psmoveservice/psmove-ue4/README.md

 # Notes

 This plugin is in the very early stages of development.
 It works in OS X and Windows 64-bit (I use 8.1 Pro).
 Before you even bother trying to use this plugin you should make sure you can get the [psmoveapi](https://github.com/cboulay/psmoveapi)'s test_tracker application working for you.
+The binaries for psmovepair and test_tracker for OSX are provided.
+I will get the Windows binaries sometime next week.

 Working features: